scouten/ericscouten.travel/content/2015/11-06+europe/04-to-andorra-and-barcelona/index.md

 cover_cdn_key = "img/v1/2015/11/es-2948-007"
 +++

-Having seen _one_ microstate in Southern Europe, obviously we must see the next!
+Having seen _one_ microstate in southern Europe, obviously we must see the next!

 <!-- more -->